matteoferla/mutagenesis/README.md

 # Help
 For now The help is

-NAME
+# NAME
 mutagenesis

-DESCRIPTION
+# DESCRIPTION
 Classes:

 * mutation
 * MutationFormatError
 * MutationDNASeq
 * mutationSpectrum

 This is a partial rewrite of mutanalyst js code.
 As a result a lot of attribute names are in camelCase, following JS style as opposed to PEP8.

-CLASSES
+# CLASSES
-    Bio.Seq.Seq(builtins.object)
-        MutationDNASeq
-    builtins.Exception(builtins.BaseException)
-        MutationFormatError
-    builtins.object
-        Mutation
-        MutationSpectrum
-        MutationTable

     class Mutation(builtins.object)
      |  Accepts as arguments: